 Perhaps you may be wondering why I would say that I’m done with the Christian life (which is following suit after Dietrich Bonhoeffer who states as much in the final pages of his “Cost of Discipleship”).
 I’m a pastor after all and shouldn’t say such things…right?
 Before you start writing to me to compel me… Continue reading Why I'm Done With The Christian Life

 I was absolutely elated yesterday to get my copy of the newly published “Letters and Papers from Prison” (Vol. 8 in the Dietrich Bonhoeffer Works).
 This is the volume wherein Bonhoeffer (I believe) has been most misunderstood and misrepresented (though some would certainly disagree with my conclusions).
-His notion of “religionless Christianity” deserves a careful consideration and not a knee-jerk reaction as is so often the case.
-I would encourage anyone interested in (the later…more controversial) Bonhoeffer to find a copy and read it thoroughly.
+His notion of “religionless Christianity” deserves a careful… Continue reading ITS FINALLY HERE!!!